adiwg/mdEditor-doc/reference/edit-window/edit-window-reference.md

 ---

-In mdEditor, <span class="md-panel">Metadata Records</span> are created, edited, and maintained separately.
-This normalized approach to the editor and record management allows the metadata author the flexibility to combine and reuse individual parts when creating subsequent metadata records.
+In mdEditor, <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contact Records</span> <span class="md-panel">Dictionary Records</span> are created and maintained separately.
+This normalized format allows mdEditor to reference a contact multiple times within a single metadata record without restating the contact's information.
+The approach also allows individual contacts and dictionaries to be incorporated into many metadata records.

 ![Main mdEditor Dashboard](/assets/reference/reference/primaryDashboard.png){caption}